falcosecurity/test-infra/docs/one-password.md

 * Select "new person"
 * Type the email address of the new person and send an invitation

-After they've accepte and set up their account:
+After they've accepted and set up their account:

 * On the right select "Groups"
 * Select "Owners"
 * Add the new admin to the "Owners" group